-Because I believe the numbers are often an area of denial, or thrown in the "too-hard basket".
+Because I believe that numbers are often an area of denial or thrown in the "too-hard basket".
 But I also believe a few small steps can make a big difference in making the numbers easy to understand and (dare I say it) fun.

-Once there's good accounting system in a business, it's quite easy as a business owner to:
+Once there's a good accounting system in a business, it's quite easy for a business owner to:

 - Understand your numbers;

 - Receive insight into your numbers from your accountant.

 Before understanding the numbers, you must have a great accounting system.